-POPSUGAR is excited to present the first online look at this cinnamon butter baked carrots recipe from Becky Tarala, the blogger behind The Two Bite Club.
+POPSUGAR is excited to present this cinnamon butter baked carrots recipe from Becky Tarala, the blogger behind The Two Bite Club.

-If your Thanksgiving menu is in need of a simple yet beautiful side dish to balance out all of your classic casseroles, cinnamon butter baked carrots are the way to go.
+If your Thanksgiving menu is in need of a simple yet beautiful side dish, cinnamon butter baked carrots are the way to go.
 This easy-to-make recipe features fresh carrots that are smothered in cinnamon butter and then baked in the oven until they are perfectly glazed and tender.
 With the stunning presentation and sweet cinnamon butter sauce, these carrots are sure to steal the show this Thanksgiving!

 Menu planning for the holidays is no joke.
 Sure, when you first think about it, the whole process seems pretty simple and straightforward.
 You roast a big turkey, make a few sides, throw in a few rolls, and you're good to go.